 These release notes provide information about the syslog-ng Store Box release.
-For the most recent documents and product information, see syslog-ng Store Box - Technical Documentation.
+For the most recent documents and product information, see Online product documentation.

 About this release

 Welcome to syslog-ng Store Box.
 This document describes what is new in the latest version of syslog-ng Store Box (SSB).